Function Reference

 rangestringA1 notation of the range.
 Accepts array literal for multiple ranges.

-colorFromCellstringA1 notation of the reference cell for font color.
+colorFromCellstringA1 notation of the reference cell for font color, e.g. "A2" — or a hex color string, e.g. "#46bdc6"

 Example: =SUMFONTCOLOR("B2:B100", "A2") — sums B-values where font color matches A2